marcosteixeira/caremessage-site/README.md

 * Hit Ctrl-C to stop the server when you are done.

 ## Deployment
-1. Build the site into the "\_site" directory:
+First build the site into the "\_site" directory:
 ```
 bundle exec jekyll build
 ```
-2. Copy the contents of the \_site directory to the server.
+Copy the contents of the \_site directory to the server.

 ## Notes
 * Sass partials are in "\_sass".
 They're imported in "css/style.scss", then